Equivalence of cost concentration and gradient vanishing for quantum circuits: An elementary proof in the Riemannian formulation: Single-gate Haar-measure variances

 \section{Single-gate Haar-measure variances}

 To evaluate averages and variances over $\groupU(N)$ (or, more generally the manifold $\M$), we employ Haar-measure integrals.
 The average of the Riemannian gradient \eqref{eq:Riem_grad} is zero,

 because $\hg$ is an odd function in $\hU$.
 For the evaluation of $\Avg E$ and the variances, we only need the first and second-moment Haar-measure integrals over the unitary group.
-From the Weingarten formulas \cite{Weingarten1978-19,Collins2006-264}, one obtains \cite{Barthel2023_03}
+From the Weingarten formulas \cite{Weingarten1978-19,Collins2006-264} for the first and second moments, one obtains \cite{Barthel2023_03}